Diagonal supersymmetry for coinvariant rings: Proofs of the main results

-For the symmetric group $\mathfrak{S}_n$, once $k,j$ have been fixed, in the special case that $n \leq k+j$, then the purely bosonic case or the purely fermionic case completely determines the mixed bosonic-fermionic case.
-For the general situation, see Proposition~\ref{prop:negative}.
+In the case of the symmetric group $\mathfrak{S}_n$ for a fixed $n$, the purely bosonic case completely determines the mixed bosonic-fermionic case, as long as the number of sets of bosonic variables is large enough (at least $n-1$).
+The purely fermionic case completely determines the mixed bosonic-fermionic case, as long as the number of sets of fermionic variables is large enough (at least $\binom{n}{2}$).